What It’s Like To Have Insomnia by As/Is

 Escholtzia or California poppy is a deeply sedative plant.
 It contains a sedative and a natural hypnotic, californidin, which prolongs the duration of the sleep phase.
 In addition, it increases sleep time and quality.
 It is also effective as an anxiolytic and natural relaxant.

 The California poppy can be easily associated with passionflower (Passiflora incarnata L), a plant that is very effective in sleep disorders related to nervousness and anxiety.
-It facilitates the conciliation of sleep and contributes to obtain a restful sleep.
+It facilitates the conciliation of sleep and contributes to obtaining a restful sleep.

 In case of nervous tension and agitation, valerian (Valeriana officinalis) is recommended; significantly reduces anxiety and helps you fall asleep.
 Its effectiveness is comparable to that of benzodiazepines but without the side effects and the risk of addiction.
 It may take between 2 to 3 weeks to perceive its effects.

 If you are over 50 years old